 - 1/8 teaspoon lemon juice

 - 1/2 cups pecans, toasted and chopped to pieces the size of rice grains

 - Preheat the oven to 325°.
 Line baking sheets with parchment

-- Whisk the flour, salt, and baking soda in a bowl till well combined.
+- In a medium bowl, whisk together the flour, salt, and baking soda.
 Set aside.

-- Slowly mix in the flour till combined, then the pecans.
+- Slowly mix in the dry ingredients, then the water, vanilla, and lemon juice.

-- Scoop out 1-inch balls and place them the prepared baking sheets.
+- Scoop out tablespoons of dough and place them on the baking sheets.
 Flatten them with the palm of your hand and top with a pecan half, if desired.